elenderg/PAL-1000/instruções de compilação.md

 `If the current routine is nil, void the scratch; exit.`

-`Add the scratch to the current routine's locals given "scratch_" and the locus.`
+`Add the scratch to the current routine's locals given "scratch" and the locus.`

 `Generate the scratch's name given "~S".`